rakesh-kumar-t/AngularDotnetCore/README.md

 - Migration Commands (in Nuget console)
   - `add migration <name>`
-  - `update database`
+  - `update-database`
-- Use postman and use the APIs to add some dummy data to table
+- Use inbuilt Swagger or else postman and use the APIs to add some dummy data to table
 - Run the WebAPI first(recommeneded to run from visual studio)
 - Then run the angular app